 Video conferencing software enables educators to reach out to teachers and administrators in various locations to share ideas.
 Companies are also holding additional webinars and training events to help teachers find innovative ways to conduct remote teaching sessions.

 Are you looking for more ways to ensure learning continues outside the classroom?
-Join our newsletter to stay abreast of what’s happening in the innovation management space today!
+Contact us to stay abreast of what’s happening in the innovation management space today!